PhotonEntangled/LoadUp/docs/troubleshoot.md

 **Hypothesis:** Fixing the method calls, instantiation, and coordinate access will resolve the linter errors and allow the tick worker to execute its intended (though architecturally imperfect) logic.

 **(Next Step):** Commit and push fixes.
 Redeploy and re-test the full simulation flow, focusing on Vercel logs for `startSimulation` and `tick-worker` execution, including the DB update logs within the worker.

+## Issue: Incorrect Payload Sent from Frontend Store to `/api/simulation/tick-worker`

+**Date:** 2024-07-30 (Identified during re-investigation of marker issue)

+**Symptoms:**
+- Frontend (`useSimulationStore.ts`) was observed making POST requests to `/api/simulation/tick-worker`.
+- Server logs (`log.md`) persistently showed `[ERROR] [API /simulation/tick-worker POST] Invalid request body parameters.` with `timeDelta: undefined, speedMultiplier: undefined`.
+- Corresponding 400 errors were seen in browser logs.
+- This prevented backend simulation state updates and persistence of `last_known_location` to `shipments_erd`.

+**Investigation:**
+- Code review of `lib/store/useSimulationStore.ts` (around line 252 in commit `119dfad...`) revealed the `fetch` call to `/api/simulation/tick-worker` was **incorrectly** sending a `dbUpdatePayload` object (`{ shipmentId, latitude, longitude, timestamp }`) instead of the required `tickWorkerPayload` (`{ shipmentId, timeDelta, speedMultiplier }`).
+- The `dbUpdatePayload` was seemingly intended for a direct DB update call, not the tick worker API.
+- The required `timeDelta` and `speedMultiplier` values were completely missing from the sent payload.

+**Root Cause Identified:** A fundamental error in the frontend store's `tickSimulation` logic where the wrong data object was being constructed and sent to the backend tick worker API endpoint.
+This explains why the backend rejected the requests and simulation state was not persisting despite frontend activity.

+**Action Taken (2024-07-30):**
+- Refactored the `fetch` call within `tickSimulation` in `lib/store/useSimulationStore.ts` to construct and send the correct `tickWorkerPayload`, including `shipmentId`, `timeDeltaSeconds`, and `simulationSpeedMultiplier`.
+(Commit `423357e`).

+**Connection to Previous Issues:** This finding directly explains the persistent failure of the "Last Known Location Marker" feature, as the backend mechanism responsible for updating the database (`tick-worker`) was never receiving valid instructions from the frontend simulation loop.

+**(Next Step):** Verify assumptions made during the fix (specifically `vehicle.shipmentId` field usage and `timeDeltaSeconds` availability).

+## Issue: Stop Button Loop, Missing DB Logs, and Static Marker Discrepancy

+**Date:** 2024-07-30

+**Symptoms:**
+- **Stop Loop:** Despite fixes to the `stopSimulation` server action to return `{ updatedState: { status: 'Idle' } }`, browser logs (`browserLogs.md`) still show a rapid stop/start loop (`stopGlobalSimulation` followed immediately by `startGlobalSimulation`).
+This suggests the frontend store might not be correctly processing the returned state, or the backend change wasn't deployed/effective.
+- **Missing DB Logs:** Server logs (`log.md`) confirm the tick worker (`/api/simulation/tick-worker`) is running (DEBUG level logs appear), but the specific logs added *around the database update call* (`Attempting to update shipments_erd...`) are consistently missing.
+This indicates the DB update logic within the tick worker is likely not being reached or is failing silently before logging.
+- **Static Marker Behavior:** The marker for `lastKnownPosition` on the static map (`/shipments/[documentid]`) remains absent on initial load (expected, as DB is likely NULL).
+Clicking the refresh button *does* fetch data successfully (confirmed by server logs for `getShipmentLastKnownLocation` and browser logs showing a Feature object being set in state), but the marker *still* doesn't appear visually.
+This points towards a potential issue in the `StaticRouteMap` component's rendering logic for the `lastKnownPosition` prop.

+**Investigation Plan:**
+1.  **Re-investigate Stop Button Loop:** Prioritize fixing this state synchronization issue.
+Verify deployment of backend changes.
+Add detailed logging to the frontend store's `stopGlobalSimulation` action to inspect the exact response received from the server action.
+2.  **Re-investigate Tick Worker DB Update:** Add verbose logging immediately around the `db.update` call in the tick worker to confirm execution and capture potential errors.
+3.  **Inspect `StaticRouteMap`:** If DB updates are confirmed and refresh fetches valid data, debug the `StaticRouteMap` component's handling and rendering of the `lastKnownPosition` prop.